 NOTE: The switch-disconnector control mode corresponds to the Manual control mode of circuit breakers.
 To operate a switch-disconnector through communication, it is possible to use an IO module.
-Refer to DOCA0055EN Enerlin'X IO - Input/Output Application Module for One IEC Circuit Breaker - User Guide.
+Refer to Enerlin'X IO - Input/Output Application Module for One Circuit Breaker - User Guide in Related Documents at the beginning of this guide.